JeimyGar/Bellabeat_Case_Study/README.md

 FROM daysofweek;
 ```

-Next, I wanted to figure out how the users' steps compared to their BMI.
-We do have to remember that there were limitations with this data as we do not know age, height or gender of participants.
+Next, I wanted to determine how the users' steps compared to their BMI.
+We do have to remember that there were limitations with this data as we do not know the age, height, or gender of participants.
 This is important because BMI is not always an accurate calculation of an individual's health and body type.
-In this query we gathered the the average BMI rounded to the nearest whole number as well as the sum of total steps.
-I then joined two tables using an inner join to ensure only matching records from both tables were included.
+In this query, we gathered the the average BMI rounded to the nearest whole number and the sum of ‘totalsteps’.
+I then joined two tables using an inner join to ensure that only matching records from both tables were included.
 ```SQL
 SELECT daily.id, ROUND(AVG(weight.BMI),0) AS Average_BMI, SUM(daily.totalsteps) AS Total_Steps
 FROM valid-bedrock-431220-f1.Fitbit.DailyActivity_merged AS daily